due to the exceptional situation derived from the COVID-19 outbreak,

 made.
 We will report the specific details as soon as the crisis is

 International students currently enrolled in higher education institutions at Bachelor and Master level as well as doctoral candidates can apply for a traineeship (work placement, internship, etc) at the UC.
-Erasmus+ applicants' home universities should preferably have signed a bilateral agreement with the UC.
+Applicants' home universities should preferably have signed a bilateral agreement with the UC.
 Non-Erasmus+ applicants may also participate as bilateral agreement students provided they comply with UC's internal regulations.
 In the absence of a bilateral agreement, applicants will be considered as "visiting students" and admission or exemption of possible academic fees will not be guaranteed.